South Alabama Jaguars

 The South Alabama Jaguars represent the University of South Alabama in NCAA Division I intercollegiate athletics.
-USA competes in the Sun Belt Conference; it is the conference's only remaining charter member from its inception.
-USA's athletics teams are nicknamed the Jaguars.
-Popular sports are baseball and men's basketball.
-USA sponsors 8 men's sports teams and 9 women's sports teams.
-The board of trustees voted to start a football program that began play in the fall of 2009.
+South Alabama competes in the Sun Belt Conference; it is the conference's only member to have remained in the conference since it was founded.
+South Alabama sponsors 8 men's sports teams and 9 women's sports teams, with the football team starting in 2009.

 South Alabama has Sun Belt rivalries with all of the East Division schools (Appalachian State, Coastal Carolina, Georgia State, Georgia Southern, and Troy).
-South Alabama's main Sun Belt rivals are Georgia State and Troy.
+South Alabama's main Sun Belt rivals are Southern Miss and Troy.